Devashish2910/javascriptGame/README.md

 GAME RULES:

-- The game has 2 players and there are two dices.
+- The game has 2 players and there are 2 dices.
 - In each turn, a player rolls dices as many times as he whishes.
 Each result get added to his ROUND score.
 - BUT, if...
     - a player gets a 1 in any one dice, all his ROUND score gets lost.
 After that, it's the next player's turn.